With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreSettlement Home For Children is one of mental health facilities in Austin, Texas, located at 1600 Payton Gin Road, 78758 zip code.
 Settlement Home For Children provides residential treatment.
-Settlement Home For Children provides cognitive behavioral therapy, couples/family therapy and behavior modification to children / adolescents.
+Settlement Home For Children provides trauma therapy, group therapy and couples/family therapy to children / adolescents.
 Settlement Home For Children also supports children/adolescents with serious emotional disturbance.
-Additional services provided at Settlement Home For Children include case management, diet and exercise counseling and education services.
+Additional services provided at Settlement Home For Children include therapeutic foster care, education services and diet and exercise counseling.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.